 Whistling Ridge Vineyard

 Produced from hand-picked Pommard and Dijon 114, planted in 1973 and 1993, the Durant Vineyard is often the first site at full ripeness.
-It is fermented in small lots with native yeasts with a good portion of whole clusters.
-The wine is aged for 18 months in 15%-25% new French oak barrels and bottled unfined and unfiltered.
+It is fermented in small lots with native yeasts and a high percentage of whole cluster.
+The wine is aged for 18 months in 15%-25% new French oak barrels and puncheons.
 Durant is often tense, silken and delicate with spicy red-fruited purity and clean texture from one of the original Dundee Hills vineyards.

 Bishop Creek Vineyard

 PINOT NOIR, YAMHILL CARLTON AVA

 There is intensity at Bishop Creek, with deep, dark toned fruit, a spicy floral edge and savory tones with acidity and length.
 The fruit comes from a three acre parcel of twenty-five year old own rooted Wadensville vines, dry farmed in the Yamhill-Carlton AVA.
 Wines are fermented in small lots, typically with 50-60% whole-cluster, and aged for 18-21 months.